CumulusNetworks/docs/content/cumulus-linux-56/Layer-3/Routing/BGP-Weighted-Equal-Cost-Multipath.md

 ### BGP Link Bandwidth Outside a Domain

-The BGP link bandwidth extended community is passed on automatically with the prefix to <span style="background-color:#F5F5DC">[eBGP](## "external BGP")</span> peers.
+The BGP link bandwidth extended community passes on automatically with the prefix to <span style="background-color:#F5F5DC">[eBGP](## "external BGP")</span> peers.
 If you do not want to pass on the BGP link bandwidth extended community outside of a particular domain, you can disable the advertisement of all BGP extended communities on specific peerings.

 {{%notice note%}}
 You cannot disable just the BGP link bandwidth extended community from advertising to a neighbor; you either send all BGP extended communities, or none.